 Impact on younger siblings, support strategies

 The Child Brain Injury Trust also produces a book called “Rearrange your brain” for siblings under the age of 10.
-This can be obtained from the Trust on 0303 303 2248 or ordered from our online shop here:
+This can be obtained from the Trust by emailing firstname.lastname@example.org or ordered from our online shop here: